CAREER & GRADUATE OPTIONS FOR SOCIOLOGY MAJORS

 “…as a sociology BA, you have a competitive advantage in today’s information society.”

-Graduates of the sociology program have gone to graduate school at the following schools:
+Many graduates of the sociology program have gone to graduate school.

 SUNY – Albany

 University of Northern Illinois

 Graduates in sociology may enter a wide range of (see list at bottom of this page).
 These fields include corrections, child welfare, environmental planning, geriatrics, industrial relations, employee assistance, medical social work, public welfare, research, family service, probation, urban planning, and community services.
 State, county and city government agencies employ about two-thirds of all social service workers.
 Most of the remaining third work for volunteer or private agencies, schools, hospitals, or other medical establishments.
 The federal government and the United Nations employ a small number.

 Sociologists who hold advanced degrees frequently work directly with research-related projects involving poverty, rural sociology, social organization, public assistance, population policy, social rehabilitation, community development, public opinion analysis, and environmental impact studies.
 Colleges and universities employ about four-fifths of all sociologists with advanced degrees.
 Other potential employers include the government, research organizations, and consulting firms.